uyuni-project/sumaform/README_ADVANCED.md

  * in `minion`, `client`, etc. `product_version` determines the SUSE Manager Tools version.

 Legal values for released software are:
- * `3.0-released`   (latest released Maintenance Update for SUSE Manager 3.0 and Tools)
- * `3.1-released`   (latest released Maintenance Update for SUSE Manager 3.1 and Tools)
  * `3.2-released`   (latest released Maintenance Update for SUSE Manager 3.2 and Tools)
  * `4.0-released`   (latest released Maintenance Update for SUSE Manager 4.0 and Tools)
  * `uyuni-released` (latest released version for Uyuni Server and Proxy, from systemsmanagement:Uyuni:Stable, for Tools use `head`)

 Legal values for work-in-progress software are:
- * `3.0-nightly` (corresponds to the Build Service project Devel:Galaxy:Manager:3.0)
- * `3.1-nightly` (corresponds to the Build Service project Devel:Galaxy:Manager:3.1)
  * `3.2-nightly` (corresponds to the Build Service project Devel:Galaxy:Manager:3.2)
  * `4.0-nightly` (corresponds to the Build Service project Devel:Galaxy:Manager:4.0)
  * `head` (corresponds to the Build Service project Devel:Galaxy:Manager:Head if OS is SLE12 or systemsmanagement:Uyuni:Master otherwise)